Rangers vs. Tigers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Marcus Semien, Spencer Torkelson and others in the Texas Rangers-Detroit Tigers matchup at Globe Life Field on Tuesday at 8:05 PM ET.
+You can see player prop bet odds for Marcus Semien, Spencer Torkelson and others on the Texas Rangers and Detroit Tigers ahead of their matchup at 8:05 PM ET on Wednesday at Globe Life Field.

 Bet on this matchup or its props with BetMGM!